rjswenson/publicly_opinionated/README.md

 #### Gimme your stump speech!(Based on a True Story)
 ###### Editors note:  I'm bad at spelling, file a pull request if you care
+###### Also, I'd REALLY appreciate getting this repo [starred](https://developer.github.com/v3/activity/starring/) so the credibility and thus heart of this project can take light

 Welcome to my [magnum opus](https://www.google.com/search?q=magnum+opus+definition), a project derived from spring sun, blue clouds, comfort, and love.
 Its a test on a theory, which is that [I](../media/img/me_lantern300x300.jpg) have had since I realized that in my life almost every stupid thing I do from now on will be on my [permanent record](http://thenewinquiry.com/essays/permanent-records/).